Mirage-Mode/SpleetSpace/README.md

 ## Download and Installation
+**You do NOT need to have python or spleeter installed, everything is included in the package.**

 [Download Latest Release - v0.1](https://drive.google.com/file/d/1vmetiEpjmrETMxav65TTn8yx4MzHcp5P/view?usp=sharing)

 [Download Large Screen Compatible Version (for high scale screens)](https://drive.google.com/file/d/1vanhgpGqvnBbkr_ewrXjfXA89FM6k7r7/view?usp=sharing)

 Download the latest release by clicking on the preferred version above.
 Then, extract the zipped files and run "SpleetSpace.exe".

 Optional: Create a Desktop shortcut to SpleetSpace.
 Right click SpleetSpace.exe, select "Send to", and then "Desktop (create shortcut)". <br/><br/>
 <p float="left">